US Senate Landscape: 2025-2026

 2024 Presidential Election: Trump 49.7% / Harris 48.3%

 Dem.
-Gov. Gretchen Whitmer has said she will not run for the seat.
+Gov. Gretchen Whitmer and Sec.
+Pete Buttigieg have said they will not run for the seat.

-Rep. Mike Rogers (R), Rep. Haley Stevens (D), and State Senator Mallory McMarrow (D) are considering runs.
-Sec.
-Pete Buttigieg (D) has said he will not run.
+Rep. Mike Rogers (R), Rep. Haley Stevens (D), and State Senator Mallory McMarrow (D) are running.

 NEW HAMPSHIRE, Open Seat (vacated by Democrat): Jeanne Shaheen’s decision to retire makes New Hampshire’s open US Senate seat likely highly contested.